mirzaakhena/gogen/README.md

 $ go generate
 ```

-or just simply delete the mock/ folder and call the `gogen test CreteOrder` again.
+or just simply delete the mock/ folder and call the `gogen test CreateOrder` again.

 ## 5. Create datasource for your usecase

-Datasource is the implemetor of your outport.
-You need to define where is your datasource.
-You can give any datasource name you like.
+Datasource is the the place to implement your outport interface.
+You need to set a name for your datasource.
+In this example we will set name : production
-For the example you just want to hardcode any data for your apps.
-You can simply create the "hardcode" datasource version.
-Maybe you want to experiment with just simple database with SQLite for testing purpose, you can create the "testing" datasource version.
-For now, we will try to generate code for "production" datasource version.

 ```
 gogen datasource production CreateOrder
 ```